johan--/PoiLocator/README.md

 ## Prepare your data

 Now we want to display our locations on the map.
 The easiest way for Leaflet is to provide the data as [GeoJson](http://geojson.org/).
 I'm having some old location data stored in a Microsoft Access database (.mdb).
-So i've written a tool which reads the .mdb and writes it to a text-file as GeoJson.
-You need Visual Studio or C# Express for Desktop to run the tool https://github.com/oliverheilig/PoiLocator/tree/master/tools/mdbtojson.
+So i've written [https://github.com/oliverheilig/PoiLocator/tree/master/tools/mdbtojson](a tool which reads the .mdb and writes it to a text-file as GeoJson).
+You need Visual Studio or [C# Express for Desktop](http://www.microsoft.com/en-us/download/details.aspx?id=40787) to run the tool.
 The same practice should also apply to Excel , .csv or "real" databases.

 GeoJson needs the coordinates as [WGS84](http://de.wikipedia.org/wiki/World_Geodetic_System_1984) values, which is some kind of de-facto standard for web maps.